hamishgibbs/lachesis/README.md

 ## Limitations

-This implementation was build using only on the Rust [standard library](https://doc.rust-lang.org/std/) so that it can be installed without dependencies.
+This implementation was built using only on the Rust [standard library](https://doc.rust-lang.org/std/) so that it can be installed without dependencies.